 Located on the site of the original tennis courts, the event lawn offers roughly two-thirds an acre of green space that overlooks the pool to the south and the Lodge to the north.
 Coupled with the pool and sand volleyball court, the event lawn provides an ideal location for a wide array of outdoor activities.

 There are two pools on the property.
-The main pool offers depths from 2 feet to 6 feet while the children’s pool has a maximum depth of 3 feet.
+The main pool offers depths from two feet to six feet while the children’s pool has a maximum depth of three feet.
 The pools are open from Memorial Day through Labor Day.